pkiraly/qa-catalogue/README.md

   * `ALEPHSEQ`: Alephseq (shortcuts: `-p`, `--alephseq`)
   * `LINE_SEPARATED`: Line separated binary MARC where each line contains one record) (shortcuts: `-y`, `--lineSeparated`)
-  * `MARC_LINE`: MARC Line line separated format i.e. it is a text file, where each line is a distinct field, the same way as MARC records are usually displayed in the MARC21 standard documentation.
+  * `MARC_LINE`: MARC Line is a line-separated format i.e. it is a text file, where each line is a distinct field, the same way as MARC records are usually displayed in the MARC21 standard documentation.
   * `MARCMAKER`: MARCMaker format